 Acknowledging the positive steps that you and your company make each day is a truly powerful exercise.

 I have suggested to several of the CEOs I work with to do one or both of the following daily:

 As you wrap up your day, in addition to noting priorities for the following day, take a moment to note what happened today that you are most proud of.

-Consider journalling daily.
+Consider journaling daily.
 If you are not ready for unguided journalling, start with the Five Minute Journal.

 I have an explicit daily gratitude practice.
 I have journaled for most of my adult life.
 Noting what I am most grateful for and proud of daily gives me tons of energy and momentum.

-When is the last time I stopped to smell the roses?
-To acknowledge the great things happening in my company?
+When was the last time I stopped to smell the roses?
+To acknowledge and express gratitude for the great things happening in my company?

 How often do I acknowledge the progress I am making as a leader?

-What impact would a daily acknowledgment practice have on my happiness, satisfaction, stress levels and engagement?
+What impact would a daily self and team acknowledgment practice have on my happiness, satisfaction, stress levels, and engagement?